fanyang89/tcmalloc-cmake/README.md

 [TCMalloc](https://github.com/google/tcmalloc) project.
 TCMalloc itself relies on the Bazel build system.

-tcmalloc-cmake downloads TCMalloc from gitub if not provided with a path to a source directory.
+tcmalloc-cmake downloads TCMalloc from GitHub if not provided with a path to a source directory.

 ## Options